On Typesetting Engines: A Programmer's Perspective

 - Minimum raggedness: a dynamic programming algorithm, firstly used in TeX, minimizes the sum of the squares of the lengths of the spaces at the end of lines to produce a more aesthetically pleasing result than the greedy algorithm, which does not always minimize squared space.

 Technically speaking, the minimum number of lines algorithm has faster speed, while the minimum raggedness algorithm produces more visually pleasing result.
-Let me show you an example here.
-In the following image, the top half is a LibreOffice (opens in a new tab) document, using the "minimum number of lines" approach , while the bottom half is a PDF document generated by TeX using the "minimum raggedness" approach.
+Let me show you an example here, in the following image, the top half is a LibreOffice document, using the “minimum number of lines” approach , while the bottom half is a PDF document generated by TeX using the “minimum raggedness” approach.
 You can very easily see that the bottom half PDF looks less ragged on the right margin and more visually appealing simply because the line breaking is more balanced and justified.

-Among all line breaking algorithms, the Knuth Plass line breaking algorithm (opens in a new tab) is the gold standard for minimum raggedness approach.
-It is widely adopted by various typesetting engines like TeX (opens in a new tab), SILE (opens in a new tab) and Typst (opens in a new tab), etc.
+Among all line breaking algorithms, the Knuth Plass line breaking algorithm is the gold standard for minimum raggedness approach.
+It is widely adopted by various typesetting engines like TeX, SILE and Typst, etc.

 Back to PPResume’s case, one of the design goals for PPResume is to produce top notch, high quality PDF, so the chosen typesetting engine must have a more visually appealing line breaking algorithm, that being said, the typesetting engine must adopt Knuth Plass line breaking algorithm.